 If you want to go really pro, you can even make your own at home, saving on money and packaging.
 And cream cheese can even be made from cashews – no live farm animals required.

 Cooking for a carnivorous household?
 Show them how good plant-based food can be.
 Try out the many excellent substitutes for meat and cheese products – and look for vegan versions of classic comfort food recipes.

 On a budget or don’t fancy buying loads of processed products?
-Anything made with mince can be made with soaked, cooked lentils, for example – making easy family meals much cheaper and arguably a whole lot healthier too.
+Anything made with mince can be made with tinned lentils, for example – making easy family meals much cheaper and arguably a whole lot healthier too.